Sayam09das/MY-WEBSITE/README.md

-# Interactive Personal Portfolio Website with 3D Animations
+# Interactive Portfolio Website with AI Chatbot Integration

-A modern, responsive personal portfolio website that combines elegant design with interactive 3D animations.
-Built with Express.js and Three.js, this portfolio showcases professional experience and projects through an immersive user interface featuring dynamic particle effects and responsive layouts.
+A modern, responsive portfolio website featuring an AI-powered chatbot assistant, interactive 3D animations, and a seamless contact system.
+The website combines engaging visual elements with practical functionality to showcase professional work and enable direct communication.

-The website delivers a unique user experience through its blend of traditional web elements and modern 3D graphics.
-It features smooth animations, responsive design, and interactive elements that engage visitors while maintaining professional presentation.
-The application uses Handlebars templating for efficient page rendering, Three.js for WebGL animations, and Express.js for robust backend routing and static file serving.
+This full-stack application uses Node.js and Express for the backend, with MongoDB for data persistence.
+The frontend leverages Three.js for immersive 3D animations and Handlebars for templating.
+The integrated AI chatbot provides real-time interaction with visitors, while the email system ensures reliable communication through NodeMailer.

 ## Repository Structure
 ```